Gigi Lai

-Gigi Lai (born 1 October 1971) is a Hong Kong actress and singer.
+Gigi Lai Chi (born 1 October 1971) is a Hong Kong actress and singer.
 Entering the entertainment industry in 1985, Lai was under a contract with the television station TVB from 1991 until she retired in 2008.
 Nicknamed by the Hong Kong media as the "Goddess of Beauty" (愛美神), she is best known for her roles in The Heaven Sword and Dragon Saber (2000), War and Beauty (2004), for which she won the TVB Anniversary Award for Best Actress, The Charm Beneath (2005), The Dance of Passion (2006), and The Gem of Life (2009).

 Early life

 On 1 October 1971 Lai was born in Hong Kong.
 Lai's grandfather Lai Man-Wai was a key figure of the first generation of Hong Kong filmmakers, and her grandmother Lim Cho Cho was a silent era star.
-Lai's father was deaf.
+Her aunts are Lai Cheuk-cheuk, who was famous in Hong Kong films, and Lai Suen, who acted in many Hong Kong TVB dramas.
+Lai's uncle in law, Shen Chang-huan, is Taiwan's longest-serving Minister of Foreign Affairs.
+Lai's father was deaf since young due to meningitis.

 Career

 When Lai's family went bankrupt, she entered the entertainment industry at the age of 14 to earn money to support her family and her younger brother's education in England.
 Lai began her career as a singer, releasing several albums in the 1990s in both Cantonese and Mandarin.

 In her early acting career, Lai turned down roles that she felt compromised her public persona.
 However, she overcame her "superficial and childish image" later and began to embrace many critically acclaimed roles.
 She won the TVB Anniversary Award for Best Actress for her role in War and Beauty.
 Lai also performed in several box office hits, including the Young and Dangerous film series.
 At the premiere of The Gem of Life, Lai announced that she would be retiring from the industry to concentrate on looking after her brother's business after he was seriously injured in a car accident in 2007.